 Using state-of-the-art encryption to gain new insights from video game data

-This work would provide an important ‘proof of concept’ allowing us to demonstrate the utility of this technique in the domain of game data analytics where, we believe, it is particularly important.
+This work provides an important ‘proof of concept’ allowing us to demonstrate the utility of this technique in the domain of game data analytics where, we believe, it is particularly important.

-The student would take an existing implementation of an FHE library (in C++) and apply it to simple problems in statistics (initially, computing a regression, later, computing a Naïve Bayes classification) using an existing game dataset.
+The student on this project will take existing implementation of an FHE library (in C++) and apply it to simple problems in statistics (initially, computing a regression, later, computing a Naïve Bayes classification) using an existing game dataset.
 The results of the computation are already known (and published).

 The value of the project lies in implementing these computations under the FHE framework.
 Given that the project team have already applied this framework to a very similar problem, we do not anticipate any major obstacles to this.
 The student may also be interested in comparing other, complementary FHE libraries from Microsoft (SEAL) and IBM (HELib)which have excellent documentation.